About + Contact

 Prior to joining Yale, I was based in Amman, Jordan, where I covered refugee communities and women's issues.
 My work has been commissioned and featured by UNICEF, UNOPS, the Associated Press, CNN International, WIRED, Mashable, Broadly/VICE, USAID, Gilead Sciences, the International Monetary Fund, the European Union, Sesame Workshop, Der Spiegel, FIFA, NRC Handelsblad, and more.

-I recently completed my MA studies in Visual Anthropology from the University of Münster in Germany.
-The program blends rigorous study of anthropological theory and practice, with filmmaking and audiovisual media as a social research tool.
-My graduate work has focused on transnational families and migration, visual representations of motherhood, digital ethnography and auto-ethnographic practices.
+I completed my graduate studies in Visual Anthropology at the University of Münster in Germany, where I developed my interests in transnational families and migration, visual representations of motherhood, digital ethnography and auto-ethnographic practices.
 I received my BFA in Photojournalism from the Rochester Institute of Technology in 2012.

-I live in New Haven, CT with my husband, Layth, son Yahya, and a lazy cat named Sunshine.
-Outside of work, you’ll find me chasing after my toddler, reading The Very Hungry Caterpillar for the millionth time, or knitting.
+I live in New Haven, CT with my husband, Layth, sons Yahya and Ziad, and a lazy cat named Sunshine.
+Outside of work, you’ll find me chasing after my kids, sewing or knitting.